w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 # TraceParent field

+Field `traceparent` identifies the request in a tracing system.

 ## Header name

 In order to increase interoperability across multiple protocols and encourage successful integration by default it is recommended to keep the header name lower case.
 Header name is a single word without any delimiters like hyphen (`-`).